 Toddlers would need the cardboard prepared for them for this Frankenstein craft from Kids Craft Room but they can certainly use the yarn to do the colouring!

-I made this ghost footprint keepsake with my kids when they were aged four and one.
+I made this ghost footprint keepsake with my kids when they were aged four and one years old.

 Danya Banya shares how to make some yarn wrapped Halloween pumpkins.